Bull wrestling

-Bull wrestling, cow fighting or bull fighting is a non-lethal bloodsport between bulls or cows found in some parts of the world.
+Bull wrestling, cow fighting or bull fighting is a non-lethal human-facilitated bloodsport between bulls or cows found in some parts of the world.

-Balkans
+Africa

+The Luhya community in Kenya practices a bull-on-bull sport.
+Savika is a bull-wrestling sport practiced in Madagascar's central highlands.

+Europe

-Korida, from corrida, or borbe bikova ("fights of bulls") is a traditional sport in Bosnia and Herzegovina and Croatia.
+Korida, from corrida, or borbe bikova ("fights of bulls") is a traditional national sport of both Bosnia and Herzegovina and Croatia.

 Bosnia and Herzegovina

-Grmeč, a mountain in the extreme west of Bosnia, is the best-known site of bullfights in the Balkans.
-They are called the Korida of Grmeč (Grmečka korida) and have been organised on every first Sunday in August for over 200 years, attracting thousands of visitors.
+In Bosnia and Herzegovina, the fights are most popular in Bosanska Krajina, where the famous Corrida of Grmeč (Grmečka korida) is held.
+Grmeč, a mountain in the extreme west of Bosnia, is the best-known site of Korida of Grmeč bullfights in the Balkans.
 These are fights between bulls themselves and there is no death of a bull.
-Fights happen in an empty field.
+The fight is won when the losing bull turns his back and flee from the fight.
+Fights happen in an empty field, and have been organised on every first Sunday in August for over 200 years, attracting thousands of visitors.
+The fights were brought about to Western Balkans, mostly Bosnia and bordering Dalmatian Hinterland in Croatia, by the Ottomans from Turkey, where they are popular for hundreds of years.

 The korida of Grmeč was depicted by the sculptor Slobodan Pejić.
 The sculpture of two bulls in a fight, made in bronze in 2004, has been compared to a confrontation of the oppressor and the oppressed or of the Bosnian people and the Austrian Emperor.

+Similar fights are organized in several places around Bosnia and Herzegovina, such Sanski Most, Cazin, Velika Kladuša, all in Bosanska Krajina, but also in central and eastern parts of the country, such as Vitez and Olovo's nearby villages Čevljanovići and Boganovići.